bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 ## Procedure
 ### Transfer cross compiled samba binaries to the Seagate Central
 You should have a self generated or downloaded archive of the samba binaries you'd like to install.
+If you have just completed cross compiling the samba software you can generate an archive with the following commands executed from the base working directory.

+     mv cross seagate-central-samba
+     tar -caf seagate-central-samba.tar.gz seagate-central-samba

 We must transfer the archive to the Seagate Central.
 This can be copied to the NAS in the same way that other files are normally copied to the NAS.

 An alternative method of copying data to the Seagate Central is scp.
 In this example we use the scp command with the "admin" user to copy the archive to the user's home directory.
 You will need to substitute your own username and NAS IP address.
 After executing the scp command you'll be prompted for the user's